Family Business Consultant: Roles, Decisions and Growth

 What should a family business review first?

-Start with roles, decision rights, financial performance, customer mix and the owner or family workload.
+Start with roles, decision rights, financial performance, customer mix, owner workload and the decisions that keep being delayed.

 Is succession planning part of consultancy?